William Heirens: Ransom note fingerprints

 Indeed, even before the police crime lab got a chance to examine the note, Charles Wilson, the chief of the Chicago Crime Detection Laboratory, stated "When we got the Degnan note it came late after other people had photographed it and handled it."
 In the same vein, a March 22, 1946, FBI report noted "[...] it is evident that the note has been handled considerably."

 These statements are in direct contradiction to Chief Walter Storm's assertion that no one else but Heirens handled the note.

-Further, Laffey testified during the September 5, 1946, sentencing hearing that one more fingerprint on the reverse side of the note was linked to Heirens to 10 points of comparison.
-He also increased the points of comparison of the palm print to Heirens from 10 to the FBI standard of 12.
+Further, Laffey testified during the September 5, 1946, sentencing hearing that one more fingerprint on the reverse side of the note was linked to Heirens to ten points of comparison.
+He also increased the points of comparison of the palm print to Heirens from ten to the FBI standard of 12.

 As to the fingerprints on the front of the note that were discovered by the FBI in January 1946, Laffey only identified one and did not say it belonged to Heirens when he testified at the sentencing hearing.
-Only the prints not found by the FBI and allegedly discovered after Heirens's arrest were mentioned at the sentencing hearing and not the two front prints that were supposedly "indisputable" proof of Heirens's culpability.
+Only the prints not found by the FBI and allegedly discovered after Heirens' arrest were mentioned at the sentencing hearing and not the two front prints that were supposedly "indisputable" proof of Heirens' culpability.
 They were hardly mentioned, nor were they linked to Heirens, in a court hearing in which the witnesses had to testify under oath.

-As a further indication of what could be called ineffective defense by Heirens's lawyers, none of these issues were raised at the sentencing hearings and no objections were made, nor did they bring up chain-of-custody issues.
+As a further indication of what could be called ineffective defense by Heirens' lawyers, none of these issues were raised at the sentencing hearings and no objections were made, nor did they bring up chain-of-custody issues.